November 11, Saturday, 8:30 a.m. – 4:00 p.m. — The BIG Tree Tour (rain or shine)

 A booklet will be provided that includes the day’s schedule, types of trees, locations, and tree identification information.
 There is also an explanation of how to take the three measurements that are used to qualify a tree for the Big Tree Register.

-The tour involves driving from one area to the next, then hiking to the big trees, which are spread out around the county.
-There will be eight trees on the tour this year.
-Seven of the trees are within 100 yards of parking.
-Only one tree involves a bit of a short scramble down a bank.
+The tour involves driving from one area to the next, then walking to the big trees, which are spread out around the county.
+There will be seven trees on the tour this year.
+The last 6 trees are within 100 yards of parking.

 In the morning, we will visit what will likely become the state’s largest Japanese Maple, which we will measure on the tour.
-Following that will be a new champion Beech, state champions in Silver Maple and Red Mulberry and the runner-up Butternut, at the late Esther Falk’s residence.
+Following that will be the Runner-up Black Cherry, State Champion Red Mulberry, and the runner-up Butternut at the late Esther Falk’s residence.

 For those who wish to join just the afternoon portion of the tour, you can link up with the group at the Newfane Courthouse between 12:30 and 1:00 p.m.
 The afternoon will include visits to three champion trees – Apple, Sycamore, and White Pine.

-Please contact Bill Guenther or check the WRWA website in October to confirm the final schedule, which could change as not all landowner permissions had been granted at press time.
+Please contact Bill Guenther or check back at the WRWA website, http://windhamwoodlands.org/, to confirm the final schedule.